-Desired Level of Performance: Our goal is that 75% of students will respond 'agree' or 'strongly agree' to the positively worded questions and 75% of students will respond 'disagree' or 'strongly disagree' to the negatively worded questions.
+Desired Level of Performance: Our goal is that 75% of students will respond 'agree' or 'strongly agree' to the positively worded questions and 75% of students will respond 'disagree' or 'strongly disagree' to the negatively worded questions (i.e., ratings of 4 or 5).

-Sample: We had 53 graduating senior psychology majors complete the exit interview.
+Sample: We had 55 graduating senior psychology majors complete the exit interview.